umm-maybe/AI_Art_tagger_bot/README.md

 ### Usage

-If you don't have one, you will need a Huggingface account, which is free and can be obtained here: https://huggingface.co/join

-Once you have your account, go to https://huggingface.co/settings/tokens to generate a READ token for use with this bot.

-Create new Reddit user and make it a moderator of your subreddit(s), or use an existing moderator user.
+Create new Reddit user and create an app for the user (https://www.reddit.com/prefs/apps/).

+Optionally, make it a moderator of your subreddit(s), or use an existing moderator user.
-Create an app for the user (https://www.reddit.com/prefs/apps/)

 Enter the Authentication info `client id, client secret, username, password` into `keys.py`